probinso/introduction-git/pres.md

 ---
 # Vocabulary (II)
-- `branch` - encapulates a split in ledgered work
+- `branch` - encapulates a split in ledger of work
-- `checkout` - swaps your current working copy to a target
+- `checkout` - swaps current working copy to a target

 ![](branch.png)